-Ms. Mak Po Man Cherie has been the company secretary of our Company since 31 May 2021 until 4 December 2023.
-Following the resignation of Ms. Mak Po Man Cherie and with effect from 4 December 2023, Mr. Lei Wai Hoi has been appointed as the company secretary of the Company.
-Please refer to the section headed "Profile of Directors and Senior Management" in this annual report for the biographical information of both Ms. Mak and Mr. Lei.
-Both Ms. Mak and Mr. Lei have undertaken not less than 15 hours of relevant professional training in compliance with Rule 3.29 of the Listing Rules.
+Mr. Lei Wai Hoi has been the company secretary of the Company.
+Please refer to the section headed "Profile of Directors and Senior Management" in this annual report for the biographical information of Mr. Lei.
+Mr. Lei has undertaken not less than 15 hours of relevant professional training in compliance with Rule 3.29 of the Listing Rules.